CodeWithFlexicon/Summer-2023-Assignment-9/README.md

 - **SQL Queries**: Utilizes SQL queries to interact with the PostgreSQL database and perform the necessary CRUD operations.
 - **Sequelize Validation**: Utilizes Sequelize built-in validation to ensure that database rules are followed. e.g title too short, description too lengthy...

-## Testing

-Postman was used to test the API endpoints and ensure that all operations were successful.
-You can use Postman or any other API testing tool to send requests to the API endpoints and verify the functionality.